ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Discussion

-By having agents as an information unit, the information that an agent contains becomes multi-faceted: it could be factual information, unique experiences, or even questions that help the users to reflect on their situation.
-The exploration process can also become more flexible, where the user can search a wide variety of information solely via interacting with a selected set of agents to fulfill their dynamic inquiries.
-We believe that such a design complements a major limitation of web in supporting information search, where usually one type of information is displayed within a single page, restricting the users in satisfying their information needs \cite{varadarajan2008beyond}.
+By having agents as an information unit, the information that an agent contains becomes multifaceted: it could be factual information, unique experiences, an explanation of domain knowledge, or even questions that help the users to reflect on their situation.
+The exploration process can also become more flexible, where the user can ask and gain a wide variety of information solely by interacting with an agent to fulfill their dynamic inquiries.
+Such a design complements a major limitation of the web in supporting information search, where usually one type of information is displayed within a single page, restricting the users in satisfying their information needs \cite{varadarajan2008beyond}.

 Moreover, in the multi-agent system, each agent embeds a certain kind of identity that is distinct from one another.
-With multiple agents each with their own identity, users can explore the information space more effectively and efficiently by using agents as a unit, with anchored profiles as memorable and engaging units of interaction.
+With multiple agents each with its own identity, users can explore the information space more effectively and efficiently by using agents as a unit, with anchored profiles as memorable and engaging units of interaction.
 We observed a similar trend where participants were more engaged in the unfamiliar decision-making process with \sysname{}.
 This led to some participants more eagerly describing their situation and preferences when they found the agents relatable, in return more precisely understanding their situation after an in-depth conversation.
 In unfamiliar decision-making where users can easily be overwhelmed by the abundance of information, multiple agents that are more memorable and engaging could motivate the users to actively explore the domain and secure better retention of the information found with less burden.